Thrillhouse555/ten10-temp-repo/README.md

 # ten10-temp-repo
 Ten10 Technical

+## Note

+For the purpose of this test/demo I will only build the test scripting for testing only the requirements below and not test the login function, CSS .etc (for instance the logo isn't showing which could be a bug).

+Run test in terminal using - npm run cy:calctest

 ## Assignment

 As a product owner, I want to build a responsive interest calculator web application.